 An Apartment Residence Assistants is located in each section of the on-campus apartment buildings.
 Apartment RAs are full-time students who assist an RD in addressing needs in the apartment communities, including overseeing programming, and maintaining community and adherence to University standards.

 At check-in each student is responsible for recording the condition of their room or apartment on their Room Condition Inventory (RCI).
 Damages/cleaning charges are determine by the Residence Director who does a complete inspection of the room/apartment during closing at the end of the semester.
 Any differences in the condition of the room that were not recorded on the RCI at check-in are considered in the damages/cleaning assessment.
 The student(s) of the room/apartment is responsible for any charges that may result from the inspection.

-Each residence hall and apartment building is equipped with a laundry room, which contains washers and dryers.
+Each residence hall and apartment building is equipped with a laundry room, which contains HE (high efficiency) washers and dryers.
 Laundry costs are included in your housing cost.
-The College does not provide laundry services.
+The University does not provide laundry services.